KennyMcGeoch/LeetCodeExercises/README.md

 1790.
 Check if One String Swap Can Make Strings Equal (Easy) 1822.
 Sign of the Product of an Array (Easy)
 1832.
 Check if the Sentence Is Pangram (Easy)
-1869.
+1855.
+Maximum Distance Between a Pair of Values (Medium) 1869.
 Longer Contiguous Segments of Ones than Zeros (Easy) 1871.
 Jump Game VII (Medium)
 2007.
 Find Original Array From Doubled Array (Medium)